Written by Dr Sara Tookey

 When considering diagnosis for either ADHD or autism, it's worth questioning whether your challenges stem from your traits or from a society that isn't accommodating to neurodiversity.
 The social model of disability suggests that many difficulties arise from environmental barriers rather than inherent deficits (Kapp et al., 2013).

-• Both might excel in environments that accommodate their unique cognitive styles.
+Both might excel in environments that accommodate their unique processing styles.

 This perspective shifts the focus from "fixing" the individual to adapting environments and societal expectations.
 It recognises that what appears as 'impairment' in one context might be a strength in another.
 Think of neurodivergence as a different 'operating system' - an Apple brain in a world of Windows.
 Neither is inherently better, but they may need extra effort to communicate effectively.